 Learn about how to get a Nevada record seal.

-8. Related sexual offenses
+8. Related Sexual Offenses

 Nevada prohibits sexual conduct between school employees (such as teachers) and pupils who are at least 16 years old.
 Student-teacher sex is a category C felony, carrying:

-- 1 – 5 years in prison, and
+- 1 to 5 years in prison, and

-- Possibly up to $10,000 in fines
+- Up to $10,000 in fines.

 Learn more about high school student-teacher sex laws (NRS 201.540) and college student-teacher sex laws (NRS 201.550).

-8.3.
 Incest

 Incest (NRS 201.180) occurs when two relatives closer than second cousins (or cousins by half-blood) marry or have sexual intercourse.
 It makes no difference if the sex is consensual.

-Additional resources
+Additional Resources

 For more information, refer to the following: